joelbarmettlerUZH/Eiffel_Markup_Generator/README.md

 ### Preformatted Styling

-Additionally, we offer styling features like this uote from our lord and saviour:
+Additionally, we offer styling features like this quote from our lord and saviour:

 #### Quote